hash3liZer/khatta/urara/blog/2023/deploy-django-website-nginx-gunicorn-ubuntu-22/+page.md

 sudo tail -f /var/log/nginx/error.log
 ```

+### Result
 Now we'll enter the public ip of the ubuntu vm on the web browser and /admin to get into the login page as this was my project.

 ![image](https://github.com/hash3liZer/khatta/assets/61083990/a0a95772-30db-4c2e-af4a-f074f2b68788)

+And Boom! we've successfully deployed our website on Ubuntu server on AWS using Nginx and Gunicorn.

+Thank you for visiting my website for this tutorial.

+Print("Good-bye")